nhman2002/UX-Design/pa2.md

 ## 6.3.
 Still-photo survey:

-We asked users to send their own photo of their preparation for sports activities.
+We asked users to send photos of their preparation for sports activities.
 The purpose of this method is to acquire more information about the users' preparation for sports activities.

 ![Alt text](/images-2/image-3.png)